isovalent/eBPF-Summit-2023-CTF/README.md

   ssh` to open a shell into the VM.

-If you don't want to use Lima or Vagrant, you should be able to run the binary `bin/ebpf.summit.2023` on a relatively modern Linux distro (as long as the kernel is 5.15+).
+If you don't want to use Lima or Vagrant, you should be able to run the binary `bin/ebpf.summit.2023` as root on a relatively modern Linux distro (as long as the kernel is 5.15+).

 ## The premise!